-If you are part of a large organization, you don’t want the problem of having too many different tools that all serve slightly different masters and do slightly different things.
+If you are part of a large organization, you don’t want the problem of having too many different tools that all serve slightly different controllers and do slightly different things.
 I recommend strongly that you have one system, one framework, and one platform that's responsible for the delivery and orchestration of all of your software pipelines.
 You need one place where you can see the status of your software pipelines, and where you are in the release and deployment process.

 Microservices is a big thing.
 But in the end, it is just another tool in the toolbox.
 Six months from now, there could be something else new.
 This isn’t the end of history, and microservices will not be the last type of architecture to emerge.